Skip to content

 A scatter plot, scatter graph, and correlation chart are other names for a scatter diagram.

-Control Chart Versus Run Chart
+Control Chart Vs Run Chart

 In this blog post, we will discuss the control chart and the run chart.
 This is a request from Umasankar Natarajan, who is a visitor to my blog and asked me to write about the seven basic quality control tools.